-It wasn’t until a few days after the fact that I heard about this incident, on Twitter, when a few users were rightfully wondering where the reaction and condemnation to this most casual of racisms was.
+It wasn’t until a few days after the fact that I heard about this incident at National Eisteddfod, on Twitter, when a few users were rightfully wondering where the reaction and condemnation to this most casual of racisms was.
 I confess, much as I enjoy the Eisteddfod as an event to dip my toes into, I can hardly claim to being a keen viewer of events such as the Gymanfa Ganu, so would not have been aware of this if not for others talking about it on social media.
 Even so, this was at least two days after it had happened.
 Perhaps Jones’ words had initially been overshadowed by another misguided adlib on the festival stage, this time by the current Archdruid, Geraint Llifon, who, while crowning Catrin Dafydd, declared that she couldn’t have achieved her win without the men in her life.
 The audience present for that utterance audibly groaned, and the Archdruid formally apologised a day later.

-By contrast, Jones seemed to take much, much longer to even get his head around the issue with the language he used.
+By contrast, Jones seemed to take much, much longer to even get his head around the issue with the racism in the language he used.
 His first response was to outright reject that there was anything racist in what he’d said.
 As further pressure mounted, notably from his fellow Court member Marc Phillips, who called for Jones’ resignation, he apologised, in the first of three formal statements, only for “anyone [who] misinterpreted my words and was offended”.
 Despite the calls for his resignation, a week after Eifion Lloyd Jones suggested Ugandan savagery, the Eisteddfod Court voted to reinstate him as its President for the coming year.
 Still, such was the on-going discussion that Jones was compelled to issue a further statement, elaborating upon his reasoning for saying what he said.
 This was again something of a non-apology, and included a frankly bizarre claim that his words were more offensive in translation, as though Welsh is somehow linguistically innocent when it comes to referring to colonised people as ‘anwariaid’.